 For best results, find a dry-cleaner who uses virgin solvent for cleaning a wedding dress.
 Because of ecological regulations and expense, solvents are recycled.
 Impurities that are not filtered out of used solvent can be re-deposited onto garments.
 Wedding gowns cleaned in dirty solvent will have a dry clean smell.

 A good dry-cleaner will use virgin solvent on all wedding dress cleaning.
+Virgin solvent is new solvent or distilled solvent.
 A clean wedding gown should not smell like cleaning solvent.
 There should be no noticeable odor.

 Wedding Gown Cleaning with Wet-Cleaning